 Chapter 2: Quests Five through Eight

-The end of time is important--although how itís important will be explained later in detail.
-Basically for now we can recognize it as the close of the first ďchapterĒ of the Tragedy, and the break before the beginning of the second chapter.
-Again, though, weíll cover more about this establishment of rhythm later.
+The end of time is important--although how it’s important will be explained later in detail.
+Basically for now we can recognize it as the close of the first “chapter” of the Tragedy, and the break before the beginning of the second chapter.
+Again, though, we’ll cover more about this establishment of rhythm later.

-Medina village begins a key deception in the game: the red herring on the origin of Lavos.
-If youíve been reading the first four quest synopses, youíll note itís not the gameís first deception--not by a long shot.
-Nevertheless itís important that the game continually deceives the player in order to keep him or her off balance--and it certainly happens often.
+Medina village begins another key deception in the game: the red herring on the origin of Lavos.
+If you’ve been reading the first four quest synopses, you’ll note it’s not the game’s first deception—not by a long shot.
+Nevertheless, it’s important that the game continually deceives the player in order to keep him or her off balance, and it certainly happens often.

-The Heckran Cave dungeon serves as a lesson in how to use the magic the player has just acquired.
-The entire dungeon is filled with tech-only, and, specifically magic-only, monsters.
-Fire Whirl will work just fine because itís still technically magical, but most of the enemies are configured so as to make this impractical.
-The area-attack and double tech lesson is over; now itís time to learn how to use--and more importantly how to ration--single-target attacks.
+The Heckran Cave dungeon serves as a lesson in how to use the magic the player has just acquired at the End of Time.
+The entire dungeon is filled with tech-only, and, specifically, magic-only, monsters.
+Fire Whirl will work just fine because it’s still technically magical, but most of the enemies are placed widely to make this impractical.
+The lesson about using area-of-effect attacks is over; now it’s time to learn how to use—and more importantly how to ration—single-target tech attacks.
 To that end, most enemies will fall quickly to magic.
-Marle and Luccaís first-level elemental spells have damage floors around 120, which will instantly kill any enemy in the cave.
-If Crono hasnít reached level 12 or isnít using the Red Katana, his damage floor might start in the 80 damage range, which would mean he canít kill the Cave Bat or Jinn Bottle enemies.
+Marle and Lucca’s first-level elemental spells have damage floors around 120, which will instantly kill any enemy in the cave.
+If Crono hasn’t reached level 12 or isn’t using the Red Katana, his damage floor might start in the 80 damage range, which would mean he can’t kill the Cave Bat or Jinn Bottle enemies.
 Properly leveled and equipped, however, all party members should never have to cast more than once per enemy.
-Additionally, Roboís Laser Spin has a damage floor around 88, which would end many battles all at once.
-This is to say that there is a lesson to be learned, but itís an easy lesson.
+Additionally, Robo’s Laser Spin has a damage floor around 88, which would end many battles all at once.

-Note that this counts the first dialogue spoken by NPCs, or the first new dialogue they say during a new quest.
+NPC speech breaks down into several categories, and statistical surveys of those categories can tell us a lot about how the game is designed.
+Note that the survey below counts the first dialogue spoken by NPCs, or the first new dialogue they say during a new quest.
 There are very few reaction dialogues graphed, because almost all of the reaction dialogue in the game happens after you complete a quest.
-Most NPCs local to that quest will give you a reaction dialogue right after the quest, but will lose that dialogue when the next quest in their area/era starts.
+Most NPCs local to that quest will give you a reaction dialogue right after the quest but will lose that dialogue when the next quest in their area/era starts.

 The exploration activities start the player with a mini-quest, to bring supplies and reinforce Zenan Bridge and finish with a two-town manhunt for Frog and Tata.
-Having probably never been there, the player has to figure out that the action is happening at Zenan Bridge, then has to talk to numerous people at the bridge and in the castle to figure out that itís the Chef who is the object of your current task.
-Itís hardly spelled out.
-Thereís a boss in the middle of all of this; heís not terribly interesting from a design point of view, aside from being the first incidence of conspicuous elemental defenses.
+Having probably never been there, the player has to figure out that the action is happening at Zenan Bridge, then has to talk to numerous people at the bridge and in the castle to figure out that it’s the Chef who is the object of your current task.
+It’s hardly spelled out.
+There’s a boss in the middle of all of this; he’s not terribly interesting from a design point of view.
+Half of Zombor absorbs fire and the other half water.
+Elemental absorption is, strangely, one of the few defensive mechanics in the game that sees very little development.
+(Almost all significant instances of elemental resistance are in boss fights, and there are still not that many.)
 After the fight the player gets even more exploration.
-Instead of having one new village to explore per dungeon (as has been the norm) there are two!
-Dorino village exists for the purpose of making it obvious that Mt Denadoro is the next dungeon.
-It doesnít do an amazing job of this, however.
-You can count the major flaws in Chrono Trigger on two hands, but Dorino is one of them.
-Two NPCs in Dorino will inform the player of the Masamuneís supposed location ďnearbyĒ, and that the ďheroĒ Tata is after it.
-All of the relevant NPCs in Porre will speak about Tata, but not his location.
+Instead of having one new village to explore per dungeon (as has been the norm) there are two.
+Dorino village offers some items, an allusion to a future sidequest, and a tip to defeat the upcoming boss.
+That’s all exactly the kind of exploration that RPG players tend to love.
+The only problem is that the NPCs, for whatever reason, do a bad job of making it clear what the player should be doing.
+You can count the major flaws in Chrono Trigger on two hands, but the directions to the player in this quest are one of them.
+Two NPCs in Dorino will inform the player of the Masamune’s supposed location “nearby,” and that the “hero” Tata is after it.
+All of the relevant NPCs in Porre will speak about Tata, but only a couple say anything about his location.